 Off to Hawaii

-If you’re a nature person, love water activities, or just want to relax with beautiful clear water a destination to Hawaii should be on your list of places to visit.
-It’s so much to do for all ages.
-There are so many places to visit.
-You have museums, aquariums, zoos, hiking, biking, surfing, so much that I can go on and on.
-I want to tell you what me and my family did during our stay.
+If you are a nature person, love water activities, or just want to relax with beautiful clear water a destination to Hawaii should be on your list of places to visit.
+There is plenty to do for all ages.
+The Hawaiian island is filled with museums, aquariums, zoos, hiking, biking, surfing, so much that I can go on and on.
+I want to tell you what I and my family did during our stay.

 When to Purchase Airfare

 The number one rule is never to wait until the last minute to purchase airfare.
 We purchased our plane tickets late in October, the prices had skyrocketed by an additional $400 from the prices earlier in the year.
 My daughter planned for us to stay at a hotel where all the military families stayed for a fraction of the cost.
 Again, we were too late and all the rooms were booked.
-I should have known coming in December is a destination vacation for most people.
+I should have known coming in December was a destination vacation spot for most people.